guolisen/ironbox/README.md

 ## Extending IronBox

-IronBox is designed to be easily extended with new agents and functionality:
+IronBox is designed to be easily extended with new agents, frameworks, and functionality:

+### Adding New Agents

 1. **Create a new agent**: Implement a new agent class that follows the agent interface
-2. **Register the agent**: Add the agent to the agent graph
+2. **Register the agent**: Add the agent to the agent core
 3. **Update the router**: Ensure the router can direct requests to your new agent

+### Adding New Tools

+1. **Create a new tool**: Implement a new tool function with appropriate documentation
+2. **Register the tool**: Add the tool to the agent core
+3. **Use in frameworks**: The tool will be available in React and Plan frameworks

+### Creating Custom Frameworks

+1. **Extend the base framework**: Implement a new framework class that extends AgentFramework
+2. **Implement the process method**: Define how the framework processes queries
+3. **Register the framework**: Add the framework to the agent core

+### Adding MCP Servers

-4. **Add MCP servers**: Integrate external tools through the MCP protocol
+Integrate external tools through the MCP protocol:
+1. **Create an MCP server**: Implement a new MCP server with tools and resources
+2. **Register the server**: Add the server to the MCP client configuration
+3. **Use in agents**: The MCP tools will be available to the MCP agent

 See the documentation in `docs/` for detailed instructions on extending IronBox.